tylercollier/openresync/README.md

 ## Known limitations

 1. One of the main value propositions of this application is to make it robust in error handling.
 It is desired that the application not crash and wisely show error situations to the user.
 However, this has not been tested thoroughly.
 Some errors might be swallowed altogether.
 Some errors are quite verbose and we don't shorten these yet.
-It would definitely be great to catch 502 and 504 errors from the platforms and retry downloads, but this is not done yet.
 1. The Solr data adapter does not yet sync/manage the schema for you (though the MySQL data adapter does).

 ## Roadmap